jbonjean/eclipse-smartrefresh/README.md

 ## Description

-Simple Eclipse plugin that rely on the new WatchService from Java 7 to provide auto-refresh of the workspace.
+Simple Eclipse plugin that relies on the new WatchService from Java 7 to provide auto-refresh of the workspace.

 ## Installation